Generating electricity from the sun.

 primarily in China through its own solar development company Yangzhou

-This is the oldest and most developed of the three technologies.
+This is the oldest and most developed of the technologies.
 Monocrystalline panels as the name suggests are created from a single continuous crystal structure.
-A Monocrystalline panel can be identified from the solar cells which all appear as a single flat color.
+A Monocrystalline panel can be identified from the solar cells which all appear as a single flat color with missing corners.

 Polycrystalline or Multicrystalline are a newer technology and vary in the manufacturing process.
 Polycrystalline also start as a silicon crystal ‘seed’ placed in a vat of molten silicon.
 However, rather than draw the silicon crystal seed up as with Monocrystalline the vat of silicon is simply allowed to cool.
 This is what forms the distinctive edges and grains in the solar cell.
 Polycrystalline cells were previously thought to be inferior to Monocrystalline because they were slightly less efficient, however, because of the cheaper method by which they can be produced coupled with only slightly lower efficiencies they have become the dominant technology on the residential solar panels market.
 In November 2015 Trina Solar announced that it had produced a multi-crystalline cell with efficiency of 21.25%.
 This should allow them to produce polycrystalline modules with efficiencies between 18-20% a concept that was thought impossible as recently as 2013.
 Underpinning the new record for p-type multicrystalline solar cells has been the continued quality improvements of multicrystalline wafers that have helped pushed standard 60-cell multicrystalline panels from 240W to 260W in recent years.
 Polycrystalline are now very close to Monocrystalline cells in terms of efficiency.